jakobharder/anno1800-jakobs-mods/mods/addon-new-world-cities/README.md

 **Construction materials** can be produced in the New World now.

+- **Steel Beams**
+  - Steelworks
+  - Furnace
-- **Steel Beams**: Steelworks, furnace, iron mine buildable on gold deposits
+  - Iron mine buildable on gold deposits
+- **Windows**
+  - Window makers
+  - Glassmakers
-- **Windows**: Window makers, glassmakers, sand mine buildable on clay deposits
+  - Sand mine buildable on clay deposits
+- **Reinforced Concrete**
+  - Concrete factory
-- **Reinforced Concrete**: Concrete factory, limestone quarry buildable on clay deposits
+  - Limestone quarry buildable on clay deposits

 **Electricity** in combination with other mods.

 - Enable electricity in the New World (without extra good output like DLC12)
+- Enable power plants from
+  - `Nate's Windmill`,
-- Enable power plants from `Nate's Windmill`, `Biogas Production` and `Industrial Cities` in the New World.
+  - `Biogas Production` and
+  - `Industrial Cities` in the New World.

 ### Level III - Terraced Artistas